b00gizm/codenugget.co/README.md

 npm run dev
 ```

-Will start a development server at [http://localhost:3000](http://localhost:3000).
+This will start a development server at [http://localhost:8080](http://localhost:8080).

 ## Maintainer